Sovereign Wealth Fund Institute

 In 2020, SWFI started to initiate coverage over family office sector and wealth management firms.

 Transparency ratings

 The SWFI came out with the Linaburg-Maduell Transparency Index in 2008.
 It is a 10-point scale based on ten principles of transparency, each adding one point to the index rating.
 The index is used by sovereign wealth funds in their annual reports.

 Data

-The SWFI tracks direct deals in sovereign wealth funds.
+The SWFI tracks direct deals in sovereign wealth funds, pensions, asset owners, and other entities.
 The value of global direct deals by sovereign-wealth funds hit $50.02 billion in the first half of 2014.

+SWFI tracks the assets of the following types but not limited: